Ezekiel's Warning to Israel, Judah, Gog & Magog

 CHAPTER 7

 Chapter 7 is also exclusively about what is to happen to the nations of Israel.
 Perhaps tribes of Israel will become the better term again.
-We grew from tribes of Israel into nations of Israel as was prophesied: “A nation and a ‘company’ [commonwealth] of nations will be from you, and kings will come out of your body.
-12 The land which I gave to Abraham and Isaac, I will give it to you, and to your seed after you will I give the land.”
+We grew from tribes of Israel into nations of Israel as was prophesied: “A nation and a ‘commonwealth’ of nations will come from you.
+Kings will be among your ‘descendants’!
+12 The land that I gave to Abraham and Isaac, I’ll give to you and to your descendants after you.
+I will give the land.”
 (Genesis 35:11) It looks as tho we will be reduced to tribes again.

 CHAPTER 8

-Chapter 8 deals with the aftermath of the antichrist taking over the Temple of God as Paul described, only in far more detail!
+Chapter 8 deals with the aftermath of the Antichrist taking over the Temple of Yehovah as Paul described, only in far more detail!
 The focal point of the coming apostasy is within the Third Temple!
-This is the time when God is going to bring destruction upon the people in Jerusalem who followed the Beast, yet even some of these people are marked by God for salvation.
+This is the time when Yehovah is going to bring destruction upon the people in Jerusalem who followed the Antichrist, yet even some of these people are marked by Yehovah for salvation.

 Here is some of Ezekiel’s very detailed elaboration concerning the aftermath of the Beast’s original abomination:

-God showed Ezekiel that the (or a) priesthood had adopted a new religion—a revival of a sun worshiping religion (verse16)!
-I dont believe that this is just a vestige of ancient sun worship (as in an Easter sunrise service), this is the Beast’s newly proposed one world religion.
+Yehovah showed Ezekiel that the (or a) priesthood had adopted a new religion—a revival of a sun worshiping religion (verse 16)!
+I don’t believe that this is just a vestige of ancient sun worship (as in an Easter sunrise service), this is the Beast’s newly proposed one world religion.
 The key to the prophecy here is the duality.
 We saw that four times Ezekiel was told that Israel would “again” be in religious depravity when the second captivity would take place.

 CHAPTER 9

 This chapter is about Judgment Day in Jerusalem.
 Jerusalem’s immediate future is not pretty!
-God is able to distinguish the wicked from the righteous even among children.
-Either you come to that conclusion or you must conclude that God enjoys slaughtering innocent bystanders!
-You’ve heard of the mark of the Beast but have you heard of the mark of God?
+Yehovah is able to distinguish the wicked from the righteous even among children.
+Either you come to that conclusion or you must conclude that Yehovah enjoys slaughtering innocent bystanders!
+You’ve heard of the mark of the Beast, but have you heard of the mark of Yehovah?
 Certainly nothing quite like this has ever happened.
-In this turn of events rather than the righteous being martyred; God will strike dead any Israelite who continues to follow the Beast.
-The judgment in Jerusalem will be similar to that of Sodom and Gomorrah, in fact God equates Jerusalem to those cities:
+In this turn of events rather than the righteous being martyred; Yehovah will strike dead any Israelite who continues to follow the Beast.
+The judgment in Jerusalem will be similar to that of Sodom and Gomorrah, in fact Yehovah equates Jerusalem to those cities:

-Revelation 11:8 Their [the Two Witnesses’] dead bodies will be in the street of the great city, which spiritually is called Sodom and Egypt, where also their Lord was crucified.
+Revelation 11:8 Their dead bodies will lie in the open street of the great city that is spiritually called Sodom and Egypt where their Sovereign was crucified.

 CHAPTER 10

-Chapter 10 consists entirely of another detailed description of the cherubim that escort God around the universe.
-He actually uses transportation because the idea of Him being “omnipresent” (everywhere at once) is a pagan trinitarian (off site) concept:
+Chapter 10 consists entirely of another detailed description of the cherubim that escort Yehovah around the universe.
+He actually uses transportation because the idea of Him being “omnipresent” (everywhere at once) is a pagan trinitarian) concept:

-This description of God’s transportation is acknowledged in verses 15 and 21 to be further elaboration on the visions of God that Ezekiel saw and described in Chapter 1.
+This description of Yehovah’s transportation is acknowledged in verses 15 and 21 to be further elaboration on the visions of Elohim that Ezekiel saw and described in Chapter 1.

-The entire fourth chapter of Revelation also concerns the time of Gods visitation to earth in this “living vehicle”.
+The entire fourth chapter of Revelation also concerns the time of Yehovah’s visitation to earth in this “living vehicle”.

 CHAPTER 11

-A most notable event in this chapter is the fact that this “living creature” will arrive “at the door of the east gate of [Yehovah’s] house”.
-The fact that all of this is taking place at location of the coming third temple should not be overlooked!
+A most notable event in this chapter is the fact that this “living creature” will arrive “at the door of the east gate of Yehovah’s house”.
+The fact that all of this is taking place at the location of the coming third temple should not be overlooked!
 The much acclaimed, and much misunderstood “sea of glass” (a part of New Jerusalem also accompanies this “portable throne room”.
-That these events occur at the coming physical temple should strongly reinforce the temple scriptures that so many are “spiritualizing away” as not being literal events because they are being pawned off as “all being fulfilled by the “Church” (off site)”.
-The temple in Jerusalem will literally become the “house” of God!
+That these events occur at the coming physical temple should strongly reinforce the temple Scriptures that so many are “spiritualizing away” as not being literal events because they are being pawned off as “all being fulfilled by the “church”)”.
+The temple in Jerusalem will literally become the “house” of Elohim!
 John’s Revelation presupposes that you know about Ezekiel’s account.
 He is adding more information about Jerusalem’s future and the end time period.

-Revelation 4:6-8 Before the throne was something like a sea of glass, similar to crystal.
-In the midst of the throne, and around the throne were four living creatures full of eyes before and behind.
-7 The first creature was like a lion, and the second creature like a calf, and the third creature had a face like a man, and the fourth was like a flying eagle.
-8 The four living creatures, each one of them having six wings, are full of eyes around and within.
-They have no rest day and night, saying, “Holy, holy, holy is the Lord God, the Almighty, who was and who is and who is to come!
-WEB
+Revelation 4:6-8 In front of the throne was a sea of glass [2] shining like crystal.
+In the center near the throne and around the sides were four living beings 'covered' with eyes in front and behind.
+7 The first living Being resembled a lion, the second living Being resembled a calf, the third living Being had a face like a man, and the fourth living Being resembled a flying eagle.
+8 Each of the four living beings having six wings around them, and covered with eyes, inside and out.
+Day and night they never stop saying, “Cherished, cherished, cherished, Yehovah Aloha, the Sovereign, who was, and is, and is to come.

 Here is more of what Ezekiel saw in our future.
-How Ezekiel may have seen into the future is covered in Does God Travel in Time?
+How Ezekiel may have seen into the future is covered in Does Father Travel in Time?

 Just prior to the time when the New Covenant with Israel is implemented, Israel will be coming out of the captivity, “out of the countries where you have been scattered and I will give you the land of Israel”.

-It is interesting to note that the issue of whether or not to settle the land is an issue right up until Judgment Day, which begins at the very temple of God.
+It is interesting to note that the issue of whether or not to settle the land is an issue right up until Judgment Day, which begins at the very temple of Yehovah.

 CHAPTER 12